Melkite Greek Catholic Archeparchy of Sidon: History

+The community was first documented in 770.

-Only from 770 was recovered the life of the Sidon Christian community.
-With the conquest of the last Crusader bastion in Acre by the Mamelukes in 1291, the Christian community in Sidon largely was vanished from there.
-The reconstruction of the Christian communities in and around Sidon began again until 1604 with the election of Ignatius Houtiyeh as bishop of Tyre and Sidon.
+With the conquest of the last Crusader bastion in Acre by the Mamelukes in 1291, the Christian community in Sidon largely vanished.
+The reconstruction of the Christian communities in and around Sidon began again in 1604 with the election of Ignatius Houtiyeh as bishop of Tyre and Sidon.

-During the Catholic missionary work since the end of the 16th century some individual Melkite Orthodox priests were converted to the Latin rite.
-They converted to the Catholic faith Euthymius II Karmah (died in 1635) whom was ordained in 1634 Melkite Patriarch of Antioch united with Catholic Church.
+Thereafter some Melkite Orthodox priests converted to the Roman Catholic Church.
+They united ecclesiastically with the Roman Church under the administration of Euthymius II Karmah, Melkite Patriarch of Antioch.

 The Eparchy of Sidon started in 1683 with its Melkite bishops in communion with Rome.
-First Catholic eparch was Efthymios Saïfi, founder of Basilian Salvatorian Order.

-Initially it was united with the archeparchy of Tyre; the two locations were separated in the mid-eighteenth century (in 1752 approximately).
+Initially it was united with the archeparchy of Tyre; the two locations were separated in the mid-eighteenth century (approximately 1752).
 Tyre became an archeparchy and Sidon an eparchy.

 On 18 November 1964 the eparchy was elevated to the rank of archeparchy by Pope Paul VI.

-On 27 January 2007, the pope gave his assent to the Elie Haddad's election, canonically made by the Synod of the Melkite Greek Catholic Church on 11 October 2006, to Archbishop of Sidon to the Melkites.
+On 27 January 2007, the pope gave his assent to Elie Haddad's election, canonically made by the Synod of the Melkite Greek Catholic Church on 11 October 2006, to Archbishop of Sidon to the Melkites.